 I am a balding man.

 Not a bald man.
 Not yet.
-There is still enough hair left on my head that, as long as I'm not too sweaty or shorter than everyone in the room and the lighting is right, I can maintain the facade that I am one of the haired.
+There is still enough hair left on my head that, as long as I'm not too sweaty or shorter than everyone in the room and the lighting is right, I can maintain the façade that I am one of the haired.
 The haired, those with a robust hairline that spans straight across their foreheads like a railroad or the horizon.
 The top-back part of their head still covered in luscious locks instead of a naked skin, a reverse forehead staring out like Sauron's unblinking eye.
-Sometimes, like some sort of hairline perv, I catch myself staring at a particularly thick hairline and imagine how much better their life must be, the confidence, the opportunities.
+Sometimes, like some sort of hairline perv, I catch myself staring at someone with a particularly thick hairline and imagine how much better his life must be—the confidence, the opportunities.

 And of course the sides and the back of head continue to flourish, growing with the youthful abandon they always have, unaware of the carnage at the top.
 They remind me of industrialized nations indulging in our wasteful, carefree ways as the Arctic melts us into oblivion, unable and unwilling to adjust to a changed reality.

-I know that I'm not alone in this behaviour.
-I was in the office at my restaurant day job a little while ago and on a monitor there were all the views from the surveillance cameras and one was positioned just perfectly to highlight my bald spot, which I proceeded to highlight to my co-workers.
+I know that I'm not alone in this behavior.
+I was in the office at my restaurant day job a little while ago, and on a monitor, there were all the views from the surveillance cameras.
+One was positioned just perfectly to highlight my bald spot, which I proceeded to highlight to my co-workers.
 After justifiably stating how awkward that made them feel, one told me about her friend who had recently began transitioning and how the injections of testosterone had caused her friend's hair to begin falling out.
 "He is always demanding that I look at it," she complained as I couldn't help but to reflect about all the times I had put friends in that shitty position, demanding they acknowledge the events occurring on the top of my head.

 You can also wear a hat.

-Whenever I start to overthink my hair loss, I try to remember an insight I had a year ago when, in a depression motivated move of rashness, I shaved my own head.
+Whenever I start to overthink my hair loss, I try to remember an insight I had a year ago when, in a depression-motivated move of rashness, I shaved my own head.
 I was tired of the anxiety of waiting, tired of merely trying to foretell what fate had in store for me.
 The desire for answers overcame me.
-And as I stood there amongst my recently shorn hair I discovered two things.
+And as I stood there among my recently shorn hair, I discovered two things.
 One, thankfully my skull is pretty good.
-It's not pointy, bumpy or gooey in the slightest.
+It's not pointy, bumpy, or gooey in the slightest.

 Follow Jordan Foisy on Twitter.